-- (b) by collection efforts not involving legal action but which are reasonably expected to result in full repayment of the debt (including principal and all accrued interest) within 90 days, or in restoration of the debt to a current status through payment of all principal and interest which is due. - (5) "loans and advances" means any direct or indirect advance of funds (including obligations as maker or endorser arising from discounting of commercial/business paper) which are made to a person on the basis of an obligation to repay the funds, or which is repayable from specific property pledged by or on behalf of a person. - (6) "net realizable value" means that amount which a bank can reasonably expect to realize after discounting the value of collateral to current market conditions and deducting the reasonable and estimable costs of recovery and sale.
+- (a) legal action, including the enforcement of a judgment against the borrower; or - (b) by collection efforts not involving legal action but which are reasonably expected to result in full repayment of the debt (including principal and all accrued interest) within 90 days, or in restoration of the debt to a current status through payment of all principal and interest which is due.

+(6) "loans" or "advances" - means any direct or indirect advance of funds (including obligations as maker or endorser arising from discounting of commercial/business paper) which are made to a person on the basis of an obligation to repay the funds, or which is repayable from specific property pledged by or on behalf of a person.

+(7) "MMA" - means the Maldives Monetary Authority established under the Law no. 6/81 (Maldives Monetary Authority Act).

+(8) "net realizable value" - means that amount which a bank can reasonably expect to realize after discounting the value of collateral to current market value and deducting the reasonable and estimable costs of recovery and sale.
 Costs of recovery and sale typically include, but are not limited to: legal fees, appraisal costs, sales fees, insurance cover, maintenance, security, and any other expenses necessary to put the collateral in a saleable condition.
-Net realizable value must be documented in writing, show assumptions, analyses and conclusions, and be available for review by MMA. - (7) "non-accrual" means that accrual of interest has been suspended and an asset has been placed on a cash basis for financial reporting purposes.
+Net realizable value must be documented in writing, show assumptions, analyses and conclusions, and be available for review by MMA.

+(9) "non-accrual" - means that accrual of interest has been suspended and an asset has been placed on a cash basis for financial reporting purposes.
 Interest is no longer accrued on the books of the bank nor taken into income unless the borrower has paid the full amount of outstanding and unpaid interest in cash.
-Non-accrual assets include all assets which are non-performing (as defined below) unless an asset is both (i) well-secured and (ii) in the process of collection. - (8) "non-performing" means that an asset is no longer generating income.
-For purposes of this regulation, the entire outstanding balance of an asset is considered "non-performing" when: - (a) any portion of principal or interest is due and unpaid for 90 days or more; or - (b) interest payments for 90 days or more have been capitalized, re-financed, or rolled-over into a new loan.
+Non-accrual assets include all assets which are non-performing unless an asset is both (i) well-secured and (ii) in the process of collection.

+(10) "non-performing" - means that an asset is no longer generating income.
+For purposes of this regulation, the entire outstanding balance of an asset is considered "non-performing" when:

+- (a) any portion of principal or interest is due and unpaid for 90 days or more; or - (b) interest payments for 90 days or more have been capitalized, re-financed, or rolled-over into a new loan.